 - …I feel like skipping the holiday season altogether

-First, you deserve to cut yourself some slack:
+First, you ought to give yourself a break.

-We’ve said it once, we’ll say it a hundred more times – if you’re grieving and still getting out of bed, putting on clothes, showering occasionally, and eating, then you’re doing something.
-You have to cope with whatever primary loss you experienced and then all the secondary losses that followed.
+We’ve said it once, we’ll say it a hundred more times - if you’re grieving and still getting out of bed, putting on clothes, showering occasionally, and eating, then you’re doing something.
+You're coping with whatever primary loss you experienced and then all the secondary losses that followed.
 This is stressful and takes a lot out of you physically, mentally, and emotionally.

 I realize you may be feeling pressured by the ghost of holidays past to be the same as you were before the loss, but it’s really not fair to compare yourself to this person because things have changed.
-It’s also not fair to compare yourself to other people who are seemingly having a splendid holiday.
+It’s also not fair to compare yourself to other people who seem to be having a splendid holiday.
 First of all, who knows what’s really going on with anyone else regardless of how picture perfect their holiday card appears.
-Second, many others haven’t faced the same kinds of challenges that you have this year.
+Second, many others haven’t faced the same kinds of challenges that you have this year and aren't dealing with grief during the holiday season.

 As we wrote in our post defending the "holiday villain":